We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Netflix and/or Amazon Instant Video – Since I have a membership for Netflix as well as Amazon Prime, I can watch free videos anywhere there is video.
 Which means, if I am babysitting late or sitting in the emergency room waiting area, I can watch a fun rerun of Numb3rs right from my iPhone (or my senior mom’s iPad).
 I really appreciate that flexibility on late nights to help me stay awake.

 - Fast Camera – An awesome app for grandparents with shaky hands, fast moving grandkids, and/or speedily adorable granddogs.
 You turn it on and it just start clicking away FAST!
 You can wind up with 100 + photos in a matter of seconds.
 Then go through, find the ones you like and click them.
 Delete the rest with one click.
 It’s WONDERFUL for getting those perfect smiles on moving targets!

-- Listary and Evernote and Carcassone continue to be my top choices for apps, as well.
-They're in a special folder in my bottom tray so I can access them quickly and easily!
-The first two are such a HUGE help for organizing all my caregiving and babysitting projects, not to mention writing projects.
-And Carcassonne is such a good way to keep my brain engaged when standing in long lines.
+- Simplenote and Chess continue to be my top choices for apps, as well.
+They’re in a special folder in my bottom tray so I can access them quickly and easily!
+The first is a HUGE help for organizing all my caregiving and babysitting projects, not to mention writing projects.
+And chess is a delight to play with grandkids as well as a terrific way to keep my brain engaged to stave off Alzheimer’s.